First Look Review: 2026 Subaru Trailseeker is a Solterra Max!

 From the rear, the Trailseeker resembles an electric Outback, almost wagon-like.

-Powered by a 74.7-kWh lithium-ion battery, the Trailseeker delivers more than 260 miles range.
-It supports up to 150 kW DC fast-charging capacity, and is fitted with a standard North American Charging Standard (NACS) port that allows drivers to use the Tesla Supercharger network.
-An onboard battery preconditioning system optimizes charging efficiency in various temperatures.
+It comes standard with a North American Charging Standard (NACS) charge port that provides access to more than 25,000 charging stations across the U.S. An onboard battery preconditioning system optimizes charging efficiency in various temperatures.
 Safety is comprehensive, courtesy of Subaru’s EyeSight driver-assistance suite.

 Pricing